jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 * :ref:`escs_run_hot`
 * :ref:`find_water_in_rear`
 * :ref:`boat_wifi_never_appears`
-* don't remember password to boat WiFi
+* TODO don't remember password to boat WiFi
 * :ref:`bluebox_will_not_turn_on`
 * :ref:`tablet_will_not_connect_to_phone`
 * :ref:`tablet_crashes_when_connect_to_boat`